 150-WORD PRESS BIO

-DORA award-winning, thrice JUNO-nominated world/fusion vocalist Suba Sankaran has effortlessly combined musical worlds, performing across North America, Europe, the UK, Asia, Australia and Africa with Autorickshaw, master drummer Trichy Sankaran, FreePlay Duo and Retrocity (80s a cappella revue), to name a few.
+DORA award-winning, thrice JUNO-nominated world/fusion vocalist Suba Sankaran has effortlessly combined musical worlds, performing across North America, Europe, the UK, Asia, Australia and Africa with Autorickshaw, master drummer Trichy Sankaran, FreePlay and Retrocity (80s a cappella revue), to name a few.
 Performance highlights include performing for Peter Gabriel, Nelson Mandela and Archbishop Desmond Tutu, and performing with Jane Siberry, Lorraine Segato, Bobby McFerrin and the Swingles.

 Suba is in demand as a choral director, arranger, educator and composer.
 She has composed and produced music for theatre, film, radio and dance.
-Highlights include collaborations with Deepa Mehta, the CBC and Stratford Festival.
+Highlights include collaborations with Deepa Mehta, the CBC, Stratford and Shaw Festivals.

 –> Check out this Musicworks article (from Winter 2006, by Tilman Lewis) on Suba Sankaran and Indo-fusion band Autorickshaw: suba-musicworks

 DORA award-winning, JUNO-nominated vocalist, pianist and percussionist Suba Sankaran effortlessly combines musical worlds.
 While studying European classical piano and voice, she also immersed herself in south Indian classical music with her father, master drummer Trichy Sankaran.